Autointoxication chiefly starts in the colon. As Ilya Metchnikoff (1845-1916),

 symptoms:

-Fatigue, nervous disorders, GI tract conditions, nutritional deficiencies,
+Fatigue, nervous disorders, G.I. tract conditions, nutritional deficiencies,

 dermatoses, hormonal disorders, neurocirculatory disturbances, headaches,